maciejskorski/software_engineering/_sources/uml_modelling.md

 @enduml
 ```

-This was generated with the PlantUML code snippet
+This was generated with the following PlantUML code snippet:
 ```plantuml
 @startuml